Authorities arrest 14-year-old for school threat

 Spurgin said a sawed-off shotgun was later found during a search of the boy's north Phoenix home, where he lives with his grandfather.
 He said investigators were trying to determine if there was a connection between the threats and the weapon.

-Spurgin said the boy, who was not identified, had admitted posting the threats on the site.
+Spurgin said the boy, who was not publicly identified, has admitted posting the threats on the site.

 Sheriff's deputies were tipped off to the ex-Wigwam Creek Middle School student by an out-of-state YouTube viewer who went to the site for "Pumped Up Kicks," by Foster the People.